theupdateframework/pep-on-pypi-with-tuf/README.rst

-3. A two-phase approach, where the minimum security model is first implemented followed by the maximum security model, can simplify matters and give PyPI administrators time to review the feasiblity of end-to-end signing.
+3. A two-phase approach, where the minimum security model is first implemented followed by the maximum security model, can simplify matters and give PyPI administrators time to review the feasibility of end-to-end signing.

 Maximum Security Model